-The Group's exposure to the risk of changes in interest rates relates primarily to its cash at banks, securities purchased under agreements to re-sell, loans and accounts receivable, interest-bearing bank borrowings and lease liabilities.
+The Group's exposure to the risk of changes in interest rates relates primarily to its cash at banks, loans and accounts receivable and interest-bearing bank borrowings and other borrowings.
 The majority of the Group's loans and accounts receivable bear interest at fixed rates.
 They are mostly influenced by the mismatch of the repricing dates of interest-generating assets and interest-bearing liabilities.
 The Group does not use derivative financial instruments to manage its interest rate risk.